IndigitousTaiwanHack/biblecoaching/README.md

 #info.plist
+@ Find "info.plist" file in the root.
+You must fill in two parameters , one is SERVER_IP and the other is EmotionDetectKey.

-SERVER_IP : Add the ip address which you build the server.
+* SERVER_IP : Add the ip address which you build the server.
-EmotionDetectKey : Emotional api key by face api after you register in "https://www.microsoft.com/cognitive-services/en-us/face-api".
+* EmotionDetectKey : Emotional api key by face api after you register in "https://www.microsoft.com/cognitive-services/en-us/face-api".